helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-Under **Objects → Security Profiles → Vulnerability Protection**, we review the predefined `strict` profile, which sets the default action for critical, high, and medium severity threats to `reset-both`.
+Under **Objects → Security Profiles → Vulnerability Protection**, we review the predefined `strict` profile, which sets the default action for critical, high, and medium severity threats to `reset-both`, and we also can see that it already has the CVE in its database.

 ![x](/static/2026-08-07-palo-security-profiles/06.png)